jasonwhite/button/README.md

 ```

 Note that `gcc foo.o bar.o -o foobar` was not executed because its output
 `foo.o` did not change.
 Indeed, all we did was add a comment.
-In such a case
+In such a case,
-`gcc`, will produce an identical object file.
+`gcc` will produce an identical object file.

 Changes are determined by the checksum of a file's contents, not just its last
 modification time.
 Thus, one source of overbuilding is eliminated.